ssilverman/TeensyDMX/README.md

    Packets or System Information Packets (SIP), but responses can be sent back to the transmitter, for example for RDM.

-### Limitations
+### Receiver timing limitations

+There are limitations in the handling of received DMX frame timing.
+For BREAK and Mark after Break (MAB) times, only the following cases are checked and not accepted as a valid DMX frame start:

+1. BREAK duration &lt; ~44us.
+2. BREAK duration + MAB duration &lt; ~96us.
+3. MAB duration &ge; ~44us.

+The following case is accepted as a valid frame start, even though it isn't compliant with the DMX specification:

-There is one exception to timeout handling in the receiver.
-For BREAK and Mark after Break (MAB) times, only their duration sum is checked, and not their individual durations.
-For example, the mininum allowed BREAK and MAB durations are 88us and 8us, respectively.
-This means that the allowed minimum of their sum is 96us.
-If a BREAK comes in having a duration of 44us and then a MAB comes in having a duration of 52us, their sum is still 96us, and so the packet will be accepted.
-Note that the receiver does not recognize BREAKs smaller than 44us.
+1. BREAK duration &gt; ~52us and MAB duration &lt; ~44us.

+For example, if a BREAK comes in having a duration of 53us and then a MAB comes in having a duration of 43us, their sum is 96us, and so the packet will be accepted.

 This exception is solvable if code is added to watch for RX line changes, but this likely won't happen until a future release.